Acacia ligulata: Distribution and habitat

-A. ligulata is one of the most widespread species of Acacia in Australia, common to central and southern Australia, mostly south of the Tropic of Capricorn in arid areas.
+Acacia ligulata is one of the most widespread species of Acacia in Australia, common to central and southern Australia, mostly south of the Tropic of Capricorn in arid areas.

 Charles Sturt called the habitat ‘stupendous and almost insurmountable sand-ridges of a fiery red’.
 This area of north-west New South Wales, the Sand Plain Mulga Shrublands, supports an open cover of shrubs and tussock grasses.

-A. ligulata is found on sand dunes, on the fringes of salt lakes, on floodplains, in mulga and bluebush communities, in woodlands, in mallee communities.
+This species of wattle is found on sand dunes, the fringes of salt lakes and on floodplains, in mulga and bluebush communities, in woodlands, in mallee communities.

 Ecology

-A. ligulata grows in dense shrub communities on sand dunes, otherwise singly scattered.
+Sandhill wattle grows in dense shrub communities on sand dunes, otherwise singly scattered.
 Fast-growing, it stabilises sand dunes and regenerates quickly after disturbance, such as overgrazing.
 It is known for potential weediness due to rapid regrowth.

 It is found in the hottest and driest climates of Australia with rainfall of less than 200mm and survives light frost.
 It is an indicative species in sand plain mulga shrublands and was used in an emissions bioassay at Olympic Dam.

 Its roots are host to witchetty grub and food for the larvae of the butterfly Nacaduba biocellata.
 The phyllodes are eaten by cattle and often defoliated by rabbits around the lower part of the plant.
 Kangaroos and livestock use the plants as shelter.
 Herbivores grazing on the seedlings can severely limit regeneration.